Find a local pick your own farm here!

 • Bee Berry Farm - No pesticides are used, blueberries, Honey from hives on the farm, porta-potties are available

 1588 Blue Grass Trail, Newport, VA 24128.
 Phone: 540-544-6833.
-Open: season normally runs from mid-June through mid-July; ALWAYS check our website, facebook page, or call the farm phone before coming out; We close for ripening if picked out.
+Open: UPDATE: May 22, 2024: The owner tells me they are closed until next season 2024, when their hours should be: Closed in 2024 for field renovations.
 Directions: Look for the \picking today\" sign.
 From 460 West or East: Turn at Newport \(towards Newcastle\) on highway 42 \(Blue Grass Trail\) at the Super-Valu store \(If coming from Blacksburg + points east".
 Click here for a map and directions.
-Payment: Cash, Check.
+Payment: Cash, Check. that\'s a RIGHT turn\) Continue on highway 42Blue Grass Trail east towards Newcastle for approximately 3.4 miles We\'re on the right at 1588 Blue Grass Trail.
+Look for a sign plus a blue mailbox. "

 • Bob Pond Blueberry Farm - blueberries, Raspberries, Christmas trees

 1814 Powell Mountain Road, Rich Creek, VA 24147.
 Phone: 540-726-3084.
 Email: bpondberries@yahoo.com.
 Click here for a map and directions. .
 Fax: 540-726-3097. .
 Gary Midkiffs' farm has approximately 10,000 blueberry bushes, with many varieties that ripen at different times, providing blueberries from late June through September.
 The berries peak the second week of July.
 U-PICK BLUEBERRIES AND RASPBERRIES.
 Christmas trees Both U-choose and wholesale.
-Also wholesale and Retail Nursery plants including Blueberries, Black Berries, Current Bushes, Grapes and Raspberries.
+Also wholesale and Retail Nursery plants including Blueberries, blackberries, Current Bushes, Grapes and Raspberries.

 • Windrush Farm - Blueberries

 250 Windrush Lane, Newport, VA 24128.
 Phone: 540-544-7088.
 Email: windrushberryfarm@gmail.com.
 Open: see their website or facebook page.
 Directions: Windrush Farm is in the New River Valley of SW Virginia just outside Blacksburg--home of Virginia Tech.
 From N Main at 460 in Blacksburg: 460w for 5 miles--left onto 605s---3.2 miles to farm on left.
 From Pearisburg: 460E for 15 miles--right onto 605s--3.2 miles to farm on left.
 From Roanoke: 81 S to exit 118B --follow 460W toward VT \(from this point, refer to Blacksburg directions\). .
-Click here for a map and directions.
+Click here for a map and directions. . is in the New River Valley of SW Virginia just outside Blacksburg--home of Virginia Tech.
+From N Main at 460 in Blacksburg: 460w for 5 miles--left onto 605s---3.2 miles to farm on left.
+From Pearisburg: 460E for 15 miles--right onto 605s--3.2 miles to farm on left.
+From Roanoke: 81 S to exit 118B --follow 460W toward VT (from this point, refer to Blacksburg directions).

 Halifax County

-• Giant Oaks Farm and Orchard, Bed & Breakfast - Uses natural growing practices, apples, apricots, blackberries, blueberries, cherries, muscadine grapes, pears, raspberries (Autumn, red), raspberries (Autumn, black), strawberries, walnuts, Turkeys (organic, not-hormone-fed), Honey from hives on the farm, Fresh eggs, Cider mill (fresh apple cider made on the premises), gift shop, snacks and refreshment stand, restrooms, picnic area, petting zoo, farm animals, birthday parties, weddings and wedding parties, school tours
+• Giant Oaks Farm and Orchard, Bed & Breakfast - Uses natural growing practices, apples, apricots, blackberries, blueberries, cherries, Muscadines, grapes, pears, raspberries (Autumn, red), raspberries (Autumn, black), strawberries, walnuts, Turkeys (organic, not-hormone-fed), Honey from hives on the farm, Fresh eggs, Cider mill (fresh apple cider made on the premises), gift shop, snacks and refreshment stand, restrooms, picnic area, petting zoo, farm animals, birthday parties, weddings and wedding parties, school tours

 3035 Neals Corner Road, Clover, VA 24534.
 Phone: 850-691-9661.
 Email: ericakay55@hotmail.com.
 Click here for a map and directions. .
 Alternate Phone: 804-712-1738. .
 UPDATE for 2019, Their website is gone; Does anyone have current information, are they still offering pick your own or are even open?
 If so, please write me